Bin-Chen-Lab/HCC_NEN/README.md

-This pipeline is used to identify drug hits for hepatocellular carcinoma (["Chen B. Gastroenterology, 2017"](www.gastrojournal.org/article/S0016-5085(17)30264-0/abstract)).
+This pipeline is used to identify drug hits for hepatocellular carcinoma ([Chen B. Gastroenterology, 2017](http://www.gastrojournal.org/article/S0016-5085(17)30264-0/abstract)).
 It can be applied to other cancers as well.
 ![alt text][overview]
 [overview]: https://github.com/Bin-Chen-Lab/HCC_NEN/blob/master/workflow_general.png "workflow overview"